CryptGenRandom: FIPS validation

 endorsement of overall product security."
 Few conclusions can be drawn about the security of the algorithm as a result; FIPS evaluations do not necessarily inspect source code or evaluate the way RNG seeds are generated.

+The RNG validation list carries the following notice: "As of January 1, 2016, in accordance with the SP800-131A Revision 1 Transitions: Recommendation for Transitioning the Use of Cryptographic Algorithms and Key Lengths, the use of RNGs specified in FIPS 186-2, [X9.31], and the 1998 version of [X9.62] is no longer approved.
+This list is provided for historical purposes only."

 Alternatives

 API level

 Windows developers have several alternative means of accessing the CryptGenRandom functionality; these alternatives invoke the same algorithm and share the same security characteristics, but may have other advantages.

 Using RtlGenRandom

+If backwards compatibility up to Windows XP is required for your program, the Windows API function RtlGenRandom (which resides in advapi32.dll) can be called to generate secure random data, as shown below.
+If this is not an issue, the program should use the newer BCryptGenRandom call instead.

 Historically, we always told developers not to use functions such as rand to generate keys, nonces and passwords, rather they should use functions like CryptGenRandom, which creates cryptographically secure random numbers.
 The problem with CryptGenRandom is you need to pull in CryptoAPI (CryptAcquireContext and such) which is fine if you're using other crypto functions.

 On a default Windows XP and later install, CryptGenRandom calls into a function named ADVAPI32!RtlGenRandom, which does not require you load all the CryptAPI stuff.
 In fact, the new Whidbey CRT function, rand_s calls RtlGenRandom.